zonkiie/apache_httpd_config_from_database/README.md

 see create_db.sh

 ## Note
-You can't use mod_macro with mod_db_config or mod_cmd_config.
 I've implemented an own simple template "engine" for mod_db_config.
+It can be used instead of mod_macro.
+It works even with mod_ssl!

 ## Hints for independent operation from database server
 One possibility is to use a file-based Database System like sqlite.
 Maybe there are alternatives to sqlite.